stevenqonex/chatwoot-mobile-app/README.md

 pnpm storybook:android
 ```

 **Note**: Development commands use the local Expo CLI (installed with the project) via `npx expo`.
-This provides better versioning and stability compared to the old global Expo CLI.
+This provides better versioning and stability compared to the old global CLI.

 #### 4. Building for Production